angelromarco04/MyNotes/README.md

 # MyNotes
-I am currently a Computer Science student.
+I am a Computer Science student.
+Here I will upload all my notes.
-Here I will upload all my notes. :D
+Hope you like it!  :D

 ---